benhroos/thesis/README.md

-# Ben Roos Thesis Help Page

-A Github repository for my Honors Thesis – a genetic simulation programmed and designed with JavaScript, HTML, CSS, jQuery, and Bootstrap

 ## About the simulation
 This simulation is designed to demonstrate gene flow in a finite population.
 Each cell in the grid represents an individual in the population, and its color represents a unique allele.
 As the simulations runs, you can obverse the allele frequencies in the population shifting as the colors of individual cells change over time.